 Ins and Outs

-One of my favorite top end speed drills are Ins and Outs.
-This drill focuses on top end sprinting mechanics, but allows us to do it at full speed.
+One of my favorite top-end speed drills is Ins and Outs.
+This drill focuses on top-end sprinting mechanics but allows us to do it at full speed.

 For this drill, place four cones on the field.
-The first cone should be placed at the twenty yard line, second cone on the forty, third cone on the opposite forty and the fourth cone on the opposite twenty.
+The first cone should be placed at the twenty-yard line, the second cone on the forty, the third cone on the opposite forty and the fourth cone on the opposite twenty.

 Once you sprint past the second cone you’ll still maintain your speed through the next twenty yards, but focus solely on running with good form.
 Force being applied to the ground will be less and it may feel like you’re almost floating through this section.